 That’s right.
 My return to the web is all about putting java where the sun don’t shine.
 I can explain.

-You see, one of the naturopaths I worked with suggested that the most effective method of parasite elimination was a mysterious procedure called the coffee enema.
+You see, one of the naturopaths I worked with suggested that the most effective method of detoxification and parasite elimination was a mysterious procedure called the coffee enema.

 And I thought, I’m sorry.
 What-what in the butt?

 And I resisted.
 I was the biggest skeptic out there.
-But a short while ago, I started work with the partner of the too soon departed Dr. Nicholas Gonzalez, who was friend and mentor of my client and personal hero, Dr. Kelly Brogan.
+But a short while ago, I started work with the partner of the too soon departed Dr. Nicholas Gonzalez.

 What they showed me was that the coffee enema is a thousands-year old procedure that has endless applications for vibrant health.
 It was even listed in the Merck Manual of Diagnosis and Therapy [1] until 1972 as a standard treatment.